 Students working on FWS must be enrolled in a minimum of six credit hours during the fall, winter and spring semesters.
 Audited classes do not count toward the required credit hours needed each semester.

 Note: Federal Work Study is awarded as part of student’s financial aid package.
 Students interested in working should contact Human Resources.

 To be a tutor, you must be currently enrolled at JC in a minimum of six (6) credit hours.
 High school students attending as guests of the college are not eligible to be employed as tutors.
 You need to have earned a 3.5 or better in the course(s) you want to tutor and have a minimum of a 2.5 GPA.
 In some cases, instructor approval is required.
 Generally, tutors may not accumulate more than 70 credit hours or the number of credit hours required to complete a particular program.
 You must obtain special permission from the instructor to tutor for a class in which you are currently enrolled.

-If you are interested in being a tutor, fill out a Tutor Application in the Center for Student Success located in the in Bert Walker Room 125.
+If you are interested in being a tutor, fill out a Tutor Application in the Center for Student Success located in Bert Walker Hall.

 Next, contact the coordinator in Center for Student Success office.
 The purpose of this conference is to acquaint you with procedures.